svera/coreander/README.md

 By default, Coreander allow unrestricted access to its contents, except management areas which require and administrator user.
 To allow access only to registered users in the whole application, pass the `REQUIRE_AUTH=true` environment variable.

+On first run, Coreander creates an admin user with the following credentials:

+* Email: `admin@example.com`
+* Password: `admin`

+**FOr security reasons, it is strongly encouraged to add a new admin and remove the default one as soon as possible.**

 ### Settings

 * `LIB_PATH`: Absolute path to the folder containing the documents.